Cheltenham Music Festival: History

 The first annual Cheltenham Music Festival was inaugurated in 1945, run by the Cheltenham Corporation and taking place over three evenings in mid-June.
 From the start it was intended as an event to highlight new British music.
 The London Philharmonic Orchestra was engaged with conductor Basil Cameron, alongside three composer-conductors: Benjamin Britten (conducting his Four Sea Interludes and Canadian Carnival), William Walton (Sinfonia Concertante) and Arthur Bliss (extracts from Miracle in the Gorbals).

 In 1948 the Hallé Orchestra under John Barbirolli became the resident orchestra for the next 15 years.
 Barbirolli was less comfortable with new repertoire; he described Peter Racine Fricker's First Symphony (performed in 1950) as "Frickery trickery" and asked Richard Arnell to cut twenty minutes from his Third Symphony (1953).
 This led overall to the presentation of safer choices and less challenging music, creating tension with sponsors such as the BBC and the Arts Council.
-To address this, George Weldon was appointed associate conductor and the Composers' Guild and the Society for the Promotion of New Music were brought in to recommend new works.
+To address this, George Weldon was appointed associate conductor, and the Composers' Guild and the Society for the Promotion of New Music were brought in to recommend new works.

-In the first 25 years of the festival, the most performed British composers were Britten (34 works), Alan Rawsthorne (25), Lennox Berkeley (18) Walton (17), Arnold Bax (15) and Bliss (15).
+In the first 25 years of the festival, the most performed British composers were Britten (34 works), Alan Rawsthorne (25), Lennox Berkeley (18), Walton (17), Arnold Bax (15) and Bliss (15).
 Bliss became president of the Festival in 1962.
 The Festival soon established the practice of commissioning substantial works, which led to the concept of the "Cheltenham Symphony" and the "Cheltenham Concerto" – terms sometimes used disparagingly.

-John Manduell was appointed as the first Programme Director (de facto artistic director) for the 1969 the festival, overseeing 25 seasons until 1994 and commissioning some 250 new works.
+John Manduell was appointed as the first Programme Director (de facto artistic director) for the 1969 festival, overseeing 25 seasons until 1994 and commissioning some 250 new works.
 These included Lennox Berkeley's Antiphon (dedicated to Manduell, and performed in Cheltenham on multiple occasions from 1973), the 1983 Elegy and Scherzo Alla Marcia for strings by Gordon Crosse and Another Dream Carousel for string orchestra by Anthony Gilbert.

+Concerts are held in multiple venues, including the Cheltenham Town Hall and the Pittville Pump Room.

+2026 festival

+The 2026 Cheltenham Music Festival took place from 3 to 11 July.
+The programme featured music across classical, jazz, folk and world music, with performances held at venues including Pittville Pump Room and Cheltenham Town Hall.
+The festival also introduced performances at DEYA Brewery, a new venue for the festival.
+Independent music publication The Jazz Mann reviewed performances by Za Górami and the Senegalese-Irish duo Dudu Kouate and Shunya during the festival.